On the Sample Complexity of Learning for Blind Inverse Problems: Introduction

 \paragraph{Contributions.} In this paper, we provide a systematic study of linear minimum mean square error (LMMSE) estimation in the context of blind inverse problems.
-Our main contributions are twofold: \begin{enumerate}[label=(\roman*)] \item We derive explicit expressions for the LMMSE estimator in the blind setting and specialize them to two complementary estimation tasks: recovering the unknown signal from the observations and recovering the unknown forward operator from the same data, a feature specific to blind inverse problems.
-In both cases, we identify the associated Tikhonov-regularized variational formulations, which serve as a basis for discussing joint estimation strategies for the signal and the forward operator. \item We address the problem of learning the LMMSE estimator from data in the blind setting.
-Under a H\"older-type source condition, we show that the reconstruction error of a regularized empirical LMMSE estimator can be bounded, in expectation, by the sum of an approximation error—depending on the noise level and the regularity of the problem—and a sampling error—depending on the conditioning of the problem and the number of available samples.
+Our main contributions are twofold: \begin{enumerate}[label=(\roman*)] \item We derive explicit expressions of the LMMSE estimators for both the signal and the unknown operator and study how the knowledge of one affects the other.
+In either case, we identify the associated Tikhonov-regularized variational formulation, which serves as the basis for discussing joint estimation strategies from a variational (Tikhonov-like) perspective. \item We address the problem of learning the LMMSE signal estimator from data in the blind setting.
+Under a H\"older-type source condition, we show that the reconstruction error of a regularized empirical LMMSE signal estimator can be bounded, in expectation, by the sum of an approximation error—depending on the noise level and the regularity of the problem—and a sampling error—depending on the conditioning of the problem and the number of available samples.
 For each error term, we provide theoretical results that characterize their behavior across different regimes. \end{enumerate} We complement our theoretical analysis with exemplar one-dimensional numerical experiments that validate the proposed estimators and illustrate the predicted error regimes.